When you buy through our links, we may earn a commission. Learn more.

 The second most important thing you need to use in your RV is water.

-The RV water pump is only going to use power when it’s running and even if you are going to take a shower the watts used aren’t going to be very high.
+The RV water pump is only going to use power when it’s running.
+Even if you shower, the power usage isn’t going to be very high.

-The difference between the watt or amp usage between different kinds of 12V RV water pumps is very low and changing one out for a smaller or more energy-efficient one isn’t going to save you very much power.
+The power usage difference between 12V RV water pumps is very low.
+Changing one out for a smaller or more energy-efficient one isn’t going to save you very much power.

 See Also: How We Store & Transfer Extra Water To Our RV When Camping